 VAT payment deferrals to support businesses affected by the coronavirus

-The 3 month VAT payment deferral to help businesses with their cashflow during the coronavirus outbreak ends on 30 June 2020.
+The 3 month VAT payment deferral to help businesses with their cashflow during the coronavirus outbreak ended on 30 June 2020.

 The deferral applied to all UK businesses for VAT payments due between 20 March 2020 to 30 June 2020.
-No applications are required for the deferrals and businesses will not need to make a VAT payment during this period.
+No applications were required for the deferrals and businesses did not need to make a VAT payment during this period.
 Any VAT return payments that are deferred will need to be paid by 31 March 2021.

 Claiming a refund

 HMRC have confirmed that where taxpayers wanted to defer VAT payments, but did not manage to cancel their Direct Debit in time they can claim a refund.
 Taxpayers can submit a Direct Debit Indemnity Claim to their bank, ensuring that they state they want to claim a refund under the Direct Debit Indemnity Scheme (DDI).
 There is no time limit in making this request.